emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 You can use it to write your own APIs to call from C/C++.
 To do this you define the interface, decorating with ``extern`` to mark the methods in the API as external symbols.
-You can them implement the symbols in JavaScript by simply adding their definition to one of the `core JS library`_ files.
+You can then implement the symbols in JavaScript by simply adding their definition to one of the `core JS library`_ files.
 Undefined native symbols will be resolved by looking for them in JavaScript library files.